JamesRobertJohns/SC1015_Team_3/.ipynb_checkpoints/README-checkpoint.md

 ## About the Team

-You can find the commit histories of each member in the repository.
+You can find the commit history of each member in the repository.
 Nehal and Wayne also worked on the video and presentation.

 # Exploratory Data Analysis

-We extracted features from the audio signals for visualisation.
+We extracted features from the audio signals for visualisation and considered how they can help in this classification problem.
+The feature extraction is mainly done using the `librosa` library.

 ## Metadata Analysis